TickTeam/guide-tt/android_app/how_should_i_do_if_i_still_cant_use_premium_features_after_i_purchase_ticktick.md

 3.Tap "Restore" at the bottom.

-If it doesn't work, please do not hesitate to contact us: support@ticktick.com
+If “Restore” doesn't work, please do not hesitate to contact us: support@ticktick.com